Court rules against Trump’s use of Alien Enemies Act to deport Venezuelans

 “Immigrants are, and always have been, an integral part of this state and nation.
 They, too, are protected by US laws and the Constitution.”

+Top Democrats like Senate Minority Leader Chuck Schumer also weighed in, calling Trump’s use of the Alien Enemies Act unconstitutional.

+“The Trump administration is patently breaking the law, trying to use the Alien Enemies Act to deport people without due process,” Schumer wrote on social media.
+“Americans reject this.
+The courts are taking them to task.
+We won’t stop fighting for our Constitution.”

-The Trump administration is expected to appeal the decision to the Fifth Circuit Court of Appeals in New Orleans, a conservative-leaning court.
+The Trump administration is expected to appeal Thursday’s decision to the Fifth Circuit Court of Appeals in New Orleans, a conservative-leaning court.